 When a player has the ball firmly held in 1 or both hands, arms, or legs or holds the ball firmly under the body without having the ball touch the ground.
 The grip on the ball must be firm enough to enable the player to stop the rotation of the ball and to exhibit influence over its direction.
-The player must also exhibit a 'football move' after gripping the ball.
+The grip on the ball must be firm enough to enable the player to stop the rotation of the ball and to exhibit influence over its direction.